JuFo96/intro-til-databehandling/README.md

 # Python Introduction at Specialisterne Academy
 The repository contains four Python assignments demonstrating file handling, data wrangling, and visualization skills with clean, well-documented code.
+The project is described in depth in the [project description](./python-intro.pdf)
 ## Description
-The repository contains 4 scripts corresponding to the four assignments given in the [project description](./python-intro.pdf)
+Each script corresponds to one part of the assignment and is structured as follows
+### Scripts
 - `Delopgave_1/intro_to_python.py` - File reading
 - `Delopgave_2/logfile_analysis.py` - File parsing and writing
 - `Delopgave_3/error_handling.py` - Error handling
 - `Delopgave_4/intro_pandas.py` - Data wrangling and visualisation

+### Output
+- `intro_to_python.py` - prints results to the console
+- `logs/` - contains the default output of `logfile_analysis.py` and `error_handling.py`
+- `plots/` - contains the default output of `intro_pandas.py`

 ## Getting Started